andy-guttridge/tribehub_drf/README.md

 - Technique to limit the size of image uploads to cloudinary adapted from this [Cloudinary](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django) support article
 - Replacement for deprecated `django.conf.urls.url()` implemented as per this [StackOverflow article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to)
 - Approach to creating a string representation of a many to many field in the Django admin panel from https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django
+- Technique to create a custom filter for date ranges using django-filters adapted from this [StackOverflow article](https://stackoverflow.com/questions/37183943/django-how-to-filter-by-date-with-django-rest-framework)